Most of it falls into three categories: broken, very broken, and holy God-Emperor what is that abomination.

 Post-2.5, anything that says "that do not count as dice added by Charms" has a huge sticker reading BE CAREFUL WITH THIS on it.
 Also, anything intended for Essence 6+ was skipped entirely for the errata, since it was already a Herculean tasknote appropriately enough, given Exalted's classical-mythology trappings, meaning that post Essence 6 things are still horribly broken.
 Naturally, almost everything that involves the Sidereal Martial Arts is post-E6.

 The Witcher got a fair share of game-breakers that can turn fighting into nothing more than declaring who got killed on your turn.
 To be fair, every type of character can got his own game-breaker and the game-breakers by themselves are nothing more than a way of showing how Badass your character is at the point when they are possible to conduct.
 It's very important to understand how the successes and difficulties are counted, as each of the gamebreakers heavily relies on how bonus damage and/or Defence ratings are counted, so they are not as obvious as they seem here.
 In the case of Critical Hit every of those techniques turns into There Is No Kill Like Overkill.
 Each Hit Roll goes on the same principle: there is a Defence rating of the attacked and skill of the attacker.
-Defence is lowered by skill and adjusted by potential factors (weather, light, being mounted and so on).
-This provide an equation Defence - Skill + (Positive and Negative Factors) = Amound Of Required Successes To Hit.
-Success is any outcome of 4 or above on standard dice (the game is based exclusively on d6) and the amound of dices taken for roll is equal to the Statistic of linked skill, so Shooting and Throwing are under Perception, while Weapons Fighting, Hand-To-Hand Combat and all forms of magic (Spellcasting, Witchers' Signs and Prayers) are under Dexterity.
-The higher the Stat, the easier it is to get sufficient amound of successes, even with low skills.
+Defence is lowered by skill and adjusted by potential modifiers (weather, light, being mounted and so on).
+This provide an equation Defence - Skill + (Positive and Negative Modifiers) = Amount Of Required Successes To Hit.
+Success is any outcome of 4 or above on standard dice (the game is based exclusively on d6) and the amount of dices taken for roll is equal to the Statistic of linked skill, so Shooting and Throwing are under Perception, while Armed combat, Unarmed combat and all forms of magic (Spellcasting, Witchers' Signs and Prayers) are under Dexterity.
+The higher the Stat, the easier it is to get sufficient amount of successes, even with low skills.

 Traits and perks make distance fight so broken that it gets simply boring to play as ranger - Hawk-eye lowers difficulty for all visual Perception (like aiming) by 1 and halves distance penalties, Professional adds another dice for rolls of chosen Stat and Specialisation lowers difficulty by 1 for using chosen type of weapon and grants additional, fixed damage.